 If you’d like to learn more, check out the article from Time Magazine: You Asked Is Sunscreen Safe and Do I Really Need It

-Absolute Wellness Center in Eugene, OR offers chiropractic medicine, sports medicine, physical rehabilitation, acupuncture, and massage therapy.
+Absolute Wellness Center in Eugene, OR provides sports medicine, chiropractic medicine, naturopathic medicine, physical rehabilitation, acupuncture, therapeutic massage, and more.
 If you are interested in learning more, please give us a call at 541-484-5777.